Generally of orange or saffron color, a Siropa (pronounced Siropaa – ਸਿਰੋਪਾ ) is a garment, scarf or a length of cloth.

 Beware of honors/recognition/praise…

-The Gurmati Teaches us to beware of any worldly honor, recognition, praise, and so on.
+The Gurmat Teaches us to beware of any worldly honor, recognition, praise, and so on.

-Obviously, the people who play this false game of giving/taking worldly Siropa in Gurdwaras have no clue of the Gurmati (the Divine Wisdom or Upadesh of the Gurbani).
-If they did then why they would be doing deeds disapproved by the Gurmati?
-Perhaps to gratify their lust, greed, etc.!
+Obviously, the people who play this corrupt game of giving/taking worldly Siropa in Gurdwaras or so called Takhats have no clue of the Gurmat.
+If they did then why they would be doing deeds disapproved by the Gurmat?

 You see, falsehood cannot propagate Truth!